cschotte/blog/README.md

 # Blog of Clemens Schotte

 This is the source code for my personal blog hosted at [clemens.ms](https://clemens.ms).
-The blog is built with [Hugo](https://gohugo.io/) using a small custom theme (no third-party theme dependency) and automatically deployed to Azure using GitHub Actions.
+The blog is built with [Hugo](https://gohugo.io/) using a small custom theme (no third-party theme dependency) and hosted on Azure Blob Storage behind Azure Front Door.
+Deployment configuration is managed outside this repository.

 ## Tech Stack

 - **Static Site Generator**: [Hugo](https://gohugo.io/) (extended)
 - **Theme**: custom, built in `layouts/` and `assets/` — no third-party theme
-- **Hosting**: Azure Blob Storage with Azure CDN
+- **Hosting**: Azure Blob Storage behind Azure Front Door
-- **Deployment**: GitHub Actions
+- **Deployment**: Managed outside this repository
 - **Domain**: Custom domain [clemens.ms](https://clemens.ms)

 ## Project Structure